Our efforts to fight COVID-19

 Youth across Southern Africa need acces to vocational training so they can get a job and earn an income.
 Contribute now and empower youth across Southern Africa with skills to overcome COVID-19.

-Through the dedicated COVID-19 response programmes
+Through the dedicated COVID-19 response programmes in 2020

 Join our endeavor to fight youth employment in times of COVID-19.
 Contribute now and support youth across Southern Africa.